Correlates of the country differences in the infection and mortality rates during the first wave of the COVID-19 pandemic: Evidence from Bayesian model averaging: Supplementary information

 \subsection{Data description}

-The data for the dependent variable are taken from Our World in Data coronavirus tracker.
+The data for the dependent variables are taken from Our World in Data coronavirus tracker.
 The tracker offers daily coverage of country coronavirus statistics, by collecting data mainly from the European Centre for Disease Prevention and Control.
 Because national aggregates often lag behind the regional and local health departments' data, an important part of the data collection process consists in utilizing thousands of daily reports released by local authorities.
-The results were made with data gathered on 10th May 2020.
+The results were made with data gathered on 13th November 2020.

-The data used for measuring the possible socio-economic determinants are gathered from 8 various sources.
-In particular, the collection is as follows: 20 determinants are from the World Bank's World Development Indicators (WDI), 3 determinants are from the Nationmaster database (NM) and there is 1 determinant from the World Governance Indicators (WGI), the Worldometers database (WM), Data For Good (DFG), the State of Global Air (SGA), the Global footprint network (GFN) and from the United Nations (UN) database.
-Five of the potential were constructed by deriving our own index with data taken from the described source.
-The construction procedure for each of these variables is described in the following subsection.
+The data used for measuring the possible health, social and economic correlates are gathered from 9 various sources.
+In particular, the collection is as follows: 19 variables are from the World Bank's World Development Indicators (WDI), 2 variables are from the Our World in Data database and there is 1 variable from World Bank's Environmental, social and governance data (ESG), the Worldometers database (WM), Data For Good (DFG), the State of Global Air (SGA), the Global footprint network (GFN), United Nations (UN) database and Google.
+Six of the potential correlates were constructed by deriving our own index with data taken from the described source.
+The construction procedures for each of these variables are described in the following subsection.
 The full list of sources together with links to their websites is given in Table~\ref{tab:data-sources}.
+The data used in the analysis are available at \url{https://github.com/pero-jolak/coronavirus-socio-economic-determinants}.

-To reduce the noise from the data we restrict to using only countries with population above 1 million.
-In addition, we only use countries for which there is data on all of the potential socio-economic determinants.
+To reduce the noise from the data we, use only data for countries with population above 1 million.
+In addition, we only use countries for which there is data on all of the potential correlates.
 Table~\ref{tab:countries} gives the countries for which all of these data was available.

-Altogether, we end up with data on 29 variables and 96 countries.
+Altogether, we end up with data on 28 variables and 105 countries.
 Table~\ref{tab:summary} reports the summary statistics of each variable.
-We hereby point out that as a measure of the determinant the log of the last observed value is taken, unless otherwise stated in Table~\ref{tab:summary}.
+We hereby point out that as a measure of the correlate the log of the last observed value is taken (the value in 2019), unless otherwise stated in Table~\ref{tab:summary}.
+This prevents the possible problem of endogenous independent variables in the specification of the regression.

+In Fig.~\ref{fig:corr-matrix} we plot the correlation matrix between the potential correlates.
+It can be observed, that in general the correlation between the variables is large.
+Out of 378 variable pairs, 102 have correlation that is either below -0.6 or above 0.6.